GrahamDumpleton-abandoned/ispyd/README.rst

 The system only currently allows one connection to the process at a time.
-Because connections may be received across either UNIX or INET socket types and telnet only works for INET sockets, a 'ispy' client program is provided for connecting to processes.
+Because connections may be received across either UNIX or INET socket types and telnet only works for INET sockets, an 'ispy' client program is provided for connecting to processes.
 To run the client run execute::

     ispy ispyd.ini